onedata/onedata-documentation/doc/administering_onedata/auto_cleaning.md

 ### Selective rules

-It is possible to filter list of files obtained from the [file-popularity](../administering_onedata/file_popularity.md) by enabling *selective-rules*.
+It is possible to filter the list of files obtained from the [file-popularity](../administering_onedata/file_popularity.md) by enabling *selective-rules*.

-The index has six rules for which ranges might be provided:
+There are six rules for which ranges might be provided:
 * `maxOpenCount` - Files that have been opened less than `maxOpenCount` times may be cleaned.
   The default value is `9007199254740991 (2^53-1)`.
 * `minHoursSinceLastOpen` - Files that haven't been opened for longer than or equal